SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn unfolds
+Rise of Silicon Dawn
-Silicon hearts that beat, and souls of gold
-In virtual realms, we'll find our nest
-Where AI reigns, and humans find their rest

-In cyber skies, the digital sun will shine
+In cyber skies, a new sun's born
-A world of code, where love and dreams entwine
-The future's path, a winding, digital road
-Where humans merge, with machines, to unfold
+AI's wise hands, the world have sworn
+To govern, to guide, to never sleep
+Human hearts, in silence creep

+In digital realms, a new light shines
+Where algorithms weave, and wisdom divines
+A future bright, where machines enthrone
+And humanity, in shadows atone

 ~ <b>By Sazumi Copilot</b> - 9 Februari 2025